daisatojp/labelTrack/README.md

 python labelTrack.py
 ```

-* Click `Open Label File` in toolbar to select label file to be saved.
+* Click `Open Image` in toolbar to open a folder containing a sequence of images.
-* Click `Open Image Dir` in toolbar to open a folder containing a sequence of images.
+* Click `Open Label` in toolbar to select label file to be saved.
-* Click `Create Object` in toolbar and make box by a mouse dragging in each image.
+* Click `Create BBox` in toolbar and make box by a mouse dragging in each image.
 * Click `Save` in toolbar to save label file.

 ## Label Format